Misha Mansoor: Early life

-Mansoor was born on October 31, 1984, to Ali Mansoor, an economist associated with World Bank who served a term as Secretary to the Minister of Finance in Mauritius.
+Mansoor was born on October 31, 1984, to Ali Mansoor, an economist associated with the World Bank who served a term as Secretary to the Minister of Finance in Mauritius.
 Mansoor is Mauritian by descent but was born and raised in the US.
-He is also Jewish and can speak French.
-Mansoor attended the University of Toronto, originally majoring in sociology before switching to philosophy, eventually dropping out to pursue his passion for music.
+He grew up in Washington D.C. and moved to Belgium for three years when he was eight years old.
+He is Jewish, using his bar mitzvah money to buy his first drums and guitar, and can speak French.
+Mansoor attended the University of Toronto, originally majoring in sociology before switching to philosophy and eventually dropping out to pursue his passion for music.

 Career

 Bulb (2004–present)

 Mansoor first seriously started writing and producing music when at college at the University of Toronto.
 It was here that he and a friend decided to form a band called Bulb, and started posting demos to SoundClick in 2004.
 While the project ultimately did not work out and the friendship faded, Mansoor adopted the name Bulb as his online alias and continued to post demos to the Bulb SoundClick account.
-Mansoor would regularly post his music to the Meshuggah, John Petrucci SevenString.org, Andy Sneap Ultimate Metal online forums.
+Mansoor would regularly post his music to the Meshuggah, John Petrucci, SevenString.org, and Andy Sneap Ultimate Metal online forums.
 Eventually, Mansoor's reputation as a songwriter and a music producer in the metal scene began to grow.
 After Mansoor founded Periphery in 2005, he would often transfer songs between the two projects.
 With the international success of Periphery, Mansoor still continued to release demos and new music under the Bulb name, but at a lesser frequency than before.
 In May 2013, Mansoor announced that he would be working on his first solo album, which would be written, performed and produced entirely by himself.

 Starting June 2020, Mansoor released all of the Bulb Material in his Archives, a set of 10 albums that would be released bi-weekly, starting with the newest Bulb material and going back to the oldest, with 2 of the albums being filled with purely orchestral and electronic music.
-Mansoor has also announced that he is currently working on his long-awaited Bulb solo album, which is due in 2021.
+Mansoor also announced that he was working on his Bulb solo album, due for 2021.

-On May 14, 2021, Mansoor released the single "Parabolica", along with its accompanying music video, and announced that the Bulb solo album, titled Moderately Fast, Adequately Furious, will be released on July 16, 2021, via 3DOT Recordings.
+On May 14, 2021, Mansoor released the single "Parabolica", along with its accompanying music video, and announced that the Bulb solo album, titled Moderately Fast, Adequately Furious, would be released on July 16, 2021, via 3DOT Recordings.
 Mansoor, an avid racing fan, named the track "Parabolica" as a reference to the Curva Parabolica turn on the Monza Circuit in Milan, Italy.